Auri-Fex/Halcova/halcova/world_wiki/docs/halcova/governance/political_philosophy.md

-# Hálcova: Political Philosophy in a Fate-Real World
+<div class="halcova-header">Hálcova: Political Philosophy in a Fate-Real World</div>

 > **Document Scope**: This document explores *philosophical questions* about governance in a world where fate is real and readable.
 For regional governance structures, see `governance_structures.md`.
 For legal systems and pattern-crimes, see `legal_frameworks.md`.
 For a comprehensive overview combining all aspects, see `politics_law_and_systems.md`.